romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You need to reorganize your self-hosted runners due to changes in project allocations.
+Q: You need to reorganize your self-hosted runners due to changes in project allocations.
 How can you move a runner from one group to another?
 <details><summary>Show the answer</summary><p>

 - **Use GitHub's runner management interface to reassign the runner to a different group**